Should I combine my retirement accounts?

 Here’s how to get started

-To do this, you'll need to:
+To get started with a rollover, you'll need to:

 How to roll over an IRA to a Vanguard IRA®